gokcehan/lf/doc.md

 ## tag-toggle (default `t`)

-Tag a file with `*` or a single width character given in the argument if the file is untagged, otherwise remove the tag.
+Tag a file with `*` or a single-width character given in the argument if the file is untagged, otherwise remove the tag.

 ## echo